divviup/janus/README.md

         x-honeycomb-dataset: "YOUR_METRICS_DATASET"
 ```

-The command line flag `--otlp-metadata` or environment variable `OTLP_METADATA` may alternately be used to supply gRPC metadata for the metrics exporter, as with the tracing exporter above.
+The command line flag `--otlp-metrics-metadata` or environment variable `OTLP_METRICS_METADATA` may alternately be used to supply gRPC metadata for the metrics exporter.